BOOK DEVELOPMENT: THE MINDSET PIECE

 Intuitive writing seduces the subconscious mind to offer flashes of insight that allow you to tap into the big picture of what’s possible.
 It will remind you of your “big WHY:” what really drives you.
 Intuition turns vision into reality with dedication and persistence.
 Yet you can only tap in if you honor your innate process.

-Here’s the thing: Most “writing rules” arise from routines of early-to-mid-20th Century male writers who came out of military backgrounds, were paid for their work (or lived off wives’ families’ funds), often abused substances, and worked in forms preferred by a dominant culture.
+Here’s the thing: Most “writing rules” arise from routines of early-to-mid-20th Century male writers who came out of military backgrounds, were paid for their work (or lived off wives’ families’ funds), often abused substances, and worked in narrow forms preferred by the dominant culture at the time.

 Perhaps you’re a night owl.
 Perhaps you work best in cycles or seasonal bursts.
 Perhaps you prefer shorter forms.
 Perhaps your story structure reflects lived trauma or an ancestral mode of storytelling rather than the Hero’s Journey.
 Perhaps what you’re drawn to write about has little in common with James Patterson.
 Embrace you!

 Sensory Pleasure plays a key role in activating the necessary brain wave state for sustaining creativity and innovation.
 In addition, it’s essential to train your brain to associate writing tasks with feel-good hormones (versus high-stress states) if you wish to see a book-length project to completion.
-Put simply, it pays to explore: how can you make the writing process pleasurable?
+Put simply, it pays to explore: how can you make your writing process even 10% more pleasurable?

-And understanding the larger purpose any project will play in your life, business, or community will prove more motivating than ego, profit, or fleeting bursts of curiosity.
-You have to know what you care about and whom you wish to impact to invest in coaching and editing services.
+Finally, understanding the larger Purpose any project will play in your life, business, or community will prove more motivating than ego, profit, or fleeting bursts of curiosity.
+You have to know what you care about and whom you wish to impact to invest your time and money in coaching and editing services.

 Creative Success comes from recognizing what works for you and what doesn’t, and building your practice around preferences that reflect your values rather than established rules.
 You can enjoy writing a book!
 You can fit creativity into the life you live today.
 If you don’t yet see your story represented on shelves, it doesn’t necessarily mean there’s no market for your material.
 It may, in fact, be a keen indication the world needs your voice now more than ever.